lovelyturtles/4710Project/README.md

 2. The results can be found in the jupyter notebook

-## To run the Decision Tree
+## To run Decision Tree and Random Forest
-1. Open the 'decisionTree.ipynb' and run all
+1. Open 'decisionTree.ipynb' and 'decisionTreewithMidnight.ipynb' and run all for both
-2. The results can be found in the 'Results' folder as 'DT and RF results info.csv'
+2. The results can be found in the 'Results' folder as 'DecTreeandRanForestNoMidnight.csv' and 'DecTreeandRanForestWithMidnight.csv'

-## To run the Random Forest
-TO DO